This article was updated on July 21, 2019.

 Tipping isn’t reserved for just eateries and hotels.
 When taking a paid tour, a free tour, getting a haircut or even a massage…all of these are just a few other services which is expected to receive a tip.

-How Do You Tip Someone?
+How Do You Actually “Tip” Someone?

 When it comes to tipping, there are a couple of options: cash or card.

 When tipping by cash, you can pay for your bill and include a tip in that money as a total, or pay the bill and leave the tip on the table once you have received change.
+Or you can hand cash directly to the person once they have concluded in providing a service to you.

 When tipping by card, the merchant will offer you two options:

 Two: you can pay for your bill by having your card swiped (with the amount pending), and filling out the tip you’d like to leave by writing it on the receipt.
 Be sure to sign the receipt once you have written a tip in and authorised the amount, and take your copy with you.
 You can leave this receipt on the table, and the server will add the tip value to your purchase once you’re gone.
 (Always keep your receipt with you in case you find this is entered wrong – though this has never happened to me ever.)
+Please do not use a pre paid travel card for this kind of purchase.
+You will end up with 2 transactions – the initial one which is “pending” and the one which went through with the tip.
+Your pending transaction can take a week to return to your card!
+Use cash or a proper fee free debit or credit card for these transactions.

 If you’re heading to the states, be sure to read about what to know before you go, as well as reading about clearing customs, connecting flights & the best ground transport options once you land as well.